MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/forest-recovery-guide/ad-forest-recovery-prerequisites.md

 > [!TIP]
 > Microsoft offers the **Active Directory Recovery Execution Service (ADRES)** service to assist customers with the development of this documentation/procedure.
 Contact your Customer Success Account Management (CSAM) for details.

-### You have backed up and restored AD DA and SYSVOL in a lab environment
+### You have backed up and restored AD DS and SYSVOL in a lab environment

 You should have backed up and restored AD DS and SYSVOL in a lab environment on a regular basis.
 For more information, see [AD Forest Recovery - Backing up a full server](ad-forest-recovery-backing-up-a-full-server.md).